cqse/teamscale-jacoco-agent/README.md

 ## Publishing

-You will need to install pandoc and have it on the path.

-- Update the changelog
-- Increase the version number in the build file.
-We use [semantic versioning](http://semver.org)!
-- Create a git tag.
-- Push the tag and your revisions to git

-   git push
-   git push --tags
+All tags are built automatically.
+Only use builds from tagged commits.
+This ensures that we always know which code a customer is using.

-- The build server will build the project and you can download a build artifact with the dist afterwards
+The build server will build the project and you can download a build artifact with the dist afterwards.
+If the artifcats have been removed already, trigger the build again in GitLab.

 ## Compiling for a different JaCoCo version